Gross polluters and vehicles' emissions reduction: Introduction

-Our study analyses the estimated emissions of four air pollutants (carbon dioxide, nitrogen oxides, particulate matter, and volatile organic compounds) from thousands of private vehicles moving in different European cities.
-We use trajectories generated by onboard GPS devices, match them to the cities' road networks, and exploit information about the vehicles' fuel type to implement a microscopic model that computes the emissions produced by the vehicles.
-We then study how the emissions distribute across vehicles and roads to discover the statistical patterns that characterise emissions and investigate the relationships between emissions, the vehicles' mobility, and the road network's characteristics.
-Finally, we simulate two emission reduction scenarios in which a share of vehicles become zero-emissions (as electric or targeted by driving restrictions) or reduce their recurrent mobility (as the drivers being in remote working or given pandemic-driven non-pharmaceutical interventions).
-These simulations allow us to find strategies to drastically reduce emissions over a city while minimising the share of vehicles targeted.
+This paper analyses the estimated emissions of several air pollutants from thousands of private vehicles moving in different European cities.
+We use trajectories produced by onboard GPS devices to compute the vehicles' emissions and match the obtained emissions to the cities' road networks.
+We then study how the emissions distribute across vehicles and roads to discover the statistical patterns that characterise emissions and investigate the relationships between emissions, human mobility, and the road network's characteristics.
+Finally, we simulate two emission reduction scenarios in which a share of vehicles become zero-emissions or limit their mobility, identifying strategies to drastically reduce emissions over a city while minimising the share of vehicles targeted.

-Our framework applies in principle to any city and provides an efficient way to estimate emissions at the road level.
-It represents practical support for decision-makers to implement strategies to reduce emissions, improve air quality, citizens' well-being, and design smarter and more sustainable cities~\cite{batty2012smart, kitchin2014real, voukelatou2020measuring}.
+Our framework, which applies to any city provided the availability of vehicles' GPS trajectories and road networks data, may represent practical support for decision-makers to implement strategies to reduce emissions, improve citizens' well-being and design more sustainable cities~\cite{batty2012smart, kitchin2014real, voukelatou2020measuring}.